Time series data from the regional council is available as open data, and processing codes, metadata and descriptions are found here.

 Some example requests are described in the “Working Examples” document.

-HBRC requests that anyone developing a useful application from this data to share a link with us.
+the Regional Council requests that anyone developing a useful application from this data to share a link with us.
 We’d like to see how this data is used.

 Additional Site metadata for some sites is available from the LAWA Monitoring Sites Reference Data web service on the GIS Open Data portal.

 Additional metadata is available for the Water Quality samples by performing a second request, but with the Measurement set to WQ Sample.
 An overview of the the Regional Council Water Quality metadata is provided here.

 Some of the time series information has been quality coded to flag its fitness for purpose.
 This information is provided as a number code in the Quality Code tag available via Hilltop requests.
 For simple time series information a separate request is required to obtain the quality code information, for Water Quality data the quality code is associated with the data.
 Where available, NEMS standards have been used for quality coding.
 However these do not exist for all measurements, and they have only been in existence for a few years.
 Other quality codes associated with the data are:

 Hydrology Processing Codes

 Water Quality Processing Codes